AstroMined/debtonator/docs/active_context.md

    - Use calendar.monthrange() to determine the last day of a month
    - Add days using timedelta and then adjust if the result is invalid
    - Handle month transitions properly when calculating end dates

-4. **Module Import and Organization Pattern**
-   - Use absolute imports for better traceability and less confusion
-   - Keep __init__.py files minimal, ideally just containing docstrings
-   - Use dedicated base files (like base_schema.py) instead of putting core functionality in __init__.py
-   - Avoid circular imports by proper module organization
-   - Extract shared functionality to focused modules
-   - Reduce reliance on __all__ exports for better explicitness
-   - Follow consistent import patterns across all application layers